ckeaunui/ckeaunui/README.md

 Hello, my name is Christian Keaunui.

 I am a computer scientist from Seattle, Washington.
 I graduated from Occidental College with a degree in Computer Science in May of 2023, with a focus on data driven operations.
-I work as a data
+I am currently working as a data analyst at Noson.

 <h3>Skills / Tools</h3>
 <ul>